the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ## Preamble

-We are volunteers for The Laurel Project and Mythos chain.
+We are volunteers for The Laurel Project and the Mythos blockchain.
 This application is not seeking grants from OpenAI for our efforts: we want to donate them as a volunteer effort.
 Rather, we may need resources such as computing or marketing that we cannot buy by ourselves to help OpenAI on top of effort alone.

 Out of respect for OpenAI, we will keep this application document short.
 Many other demos and details are available upon request.